Ellie Taylor

-Taylor has written and performed five stand-up comedy shows: Elliementary (2015), Infidelliety (2016), This Guy (2017–2018), Cravings (2019) also shown on Netflix as part of Comedians of the World and Don't Got This (2019–2021).
-In 2021, she published her debut book, My Child and Other Mistakes, which became a Sunday Times bestseller.
+Taylor has written and performed six stand-up comedy shows: Elliementary (2015), Infidelliety (2016), This Guy (2017–2018), Cravings (2019) also shown on Netflix as part of Comedians of the World Don't Got This (2019–2021), and Palavering!
+(2025).

-From 2020 to 2023, she played Flo "Sassy" Collins in Apple TV's Ted Lasso.

 Early life and education

-Taylor was born in Brentwood, Essex.
+Taylor was born in Basildon, Essex, and grew up in Brentwood.

 She studied English literature at the University of York.
 Taylor was a member of the University of York Drama Society and "did three or four plays".

 Career

-She was spotted by a model agency scout while interning for FHM magazine, and signed with ISIS Models She did campaigns for Matalan, Asda and Pantene.
-Taylor decided she would rather not be a model, so she began working on corporate events.
+Taylor was spotted by a model agency scout while interning for FHM magazine, and signed with ISIS Models.
+She did campaigns for Matalan, Asda and Pantene.
+She decided she would rather not be a model, so she began working on corporate events.
 In her mid-twenties, Taylor began doing stand-up comedy.

 Taylor was discovered on ITV series Show Me the Funny, an X Factor-style contest for aspiring stand-up comedians.
 In 2014, she performed her debut show Elliementary at the Laughing Horse as part of the Edinburgh free fringe programme.

 In 2014, she hosted a radio show on London-based Fubar Radio alongside comedian Simon Feilder.

 In June 2015, she made her debut in the 14th series of BBC Two's Mock the Week, and appeared in every series until the 18th.

 In March 2016, Taylor appeared in the third series of CBBC's panel show The Dog Ate My Homework.
 She appeared a second time later that month.

 In September 2016, Taylor had a recurring role in The Lodge as Christina.
 Taylor also plays Gloria, the next-door business-owner to the main characters in ITV2 Ancient Roman comedy series Plebs.

 In 2017, Taylor became a regular fill-in for Emma Bunton on London's Heart Radio breakfast show.

 Since July 2017, she has been a regular on BBC2 satirical comedy sketch series The Mash Report, appearing as Susan, a newsreader.
 A clip of one of her performances on the show later went viral, after it was posted across social media by Madonna.

 In 2018, Taylor appeared in an advert for Stowford Press cider.

 On 5 July 2018, it was announced Taylor and Anna Whitehouse would host a new talk show on radio station Heart FM on Sunday nights from 10pm to 1am.
 The show later became available as a podcast, Ellie and Anna Have Issues.